 Current tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting dates.
+The tax rates and tax laws used to compute the amount expected or substantively enacted at the reporting dates.